cephalopodMD/balc-scraper/README.md

 efficiently grabs and joins song, artist, and album metadata from spotify with batching and network retry for a given playlist and outputs as csv

 ## setup
-make sure you have node installed and ready to go in the command line
+1. make sure you have node installed and ready to go in the command line

-> npm i
+2. run `npm i`

    *note, this package only relies the requests package because it was just easier to adapt from spotify's example projects*

-create an spotify developer account and app as described here https://developer.spotify.com/documentation/web-api/quick-start/
+4. create an spotify developer account and app as described here https://developer.spotify.com/documentation/web-api/quick-start/

-copy credentials_empty.js to a new file named credentials.js and replace CLIENT_ID and CLIENT_SECRET with your spotify app's credentials
+5. copy credentials_empty.js to a new file named credentials.js and replace CLIENT_ID and CLIENT_SECRET with your spotify app's credentials

 ## run
 > node app.js